 - What differences do you see in the landscape between 2012 and 2013?

 - For each difference: What do you think caused that difference?

 - For each difference: How can you quantitatively record the difference?

 - For each CAUSE listed above, could you somehow quantitatively record the “size” or impact of the cause?

 - Was the cause - caused by something else (i.e. did something else DRIVE the cause)?

-Now, go to piazza.
+Now, go to the Canvas Discussion page.
 In the

 wk1-google-earth-activity create a new post that includes: